Element104/ideas/PROPOSAL.md

 * Something should analyze logs for weird things and warnings.
 User should be notified about anything suspicious but not spammed by every failed ssh login (probably should learn what to show and when?
 Bayes FTW?

 * Run OpenSCAP scans?
-Probably shuld SCE rather than OVAL for creating non-retarded tests...
+Probably should use the SCE engine rather than OVAL for creating useful tests.

 ### System Security